lucascamourao/Logic-Solver-Problem/README.md

 # Logic-Solver-Problem
-Logic Solver Problem using z3
+Logic Solver Problem using Python and z3

+## This problem was assigned by Prof. Dr. Francicleber Martins Ferreira during the Logic for Computer Science course 2023.1 - Computer Science at Federal University of Ceará